balimassinissa/Python-Implementation-Approach-for-Preparing-Annotated-Brats-2020-Dataset-for-YOLO-Model-Training/README.md

 # Note: You may need to update certain paths for the code to work correctly.

 Training:
-For training, we use the modalities FLAIR, T1, T1CE, and T2.
+For training, I use the modalities FLAIR, T1, T1CE, and T2.
 However, for this specific training, I will only use T1CE.
 Here’s the process I follow:

     # 1-Convert to PNG: I convert the T1CE images to PNG format.
     # 2-Resize: I resize the images as needed.